alfahami/docker-cheat-sheet/README.md

 ```shell
 9e634a231ea4e37f94ef747a8ca6bd2bc25c473699afc783d5dce836bc341090
 ```
-PS: The order of options doesn't really matter but anything that is been put after the image name will be passed as an argument to the container entry-point.
+*Note* *:* *The order of options doesn't really matter but anything that is been put after the image name will be passed as an argument to the container entry-point*.

 ### Listing Containers <a name="listing-containers"></a>
 ------------------------